edk208/edk208.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently an Associate Professor of Computer Science at Drexel University.
-I graduated with a Ph.D. in 2013 from the IDEA Lab at Lehigh University supervised by Dr. Xiaolei Huang.
-My current research interests are image processing, computer vision, sparse coding, neuromorphic computing, computer game design and development, computer graphics, and high performance computing.
+I graduated with a Ph.D. in 2013 from the IDEA Lab at Lehigh University supervised by [Dr. Sharon Xiaolei Huang](https://faculty.ist.psu.edu/suh972/).
+My current research interests are computer vision, sparse coding, neuromorphic computing, and multimodal machine learning.
 I recieved an NSF CAREER award in 2019.
 Look below to see some of the major projects I am working on, or you can...

 Recent News
 ======